trauma informed care banner

 There are multiple types of trauma:

 Trauma refers to a survivors’ biological response to the difficult events that have occurred in their life.
 We have all experienced some form of trauma to one degree or another.
-Traumatic events become problematic when these responses remain active once the threat itself has passed and the attempt to cope creates problems like physical symptoms, mental health problems, unhealthy behaviors, and difficulties in social situations and interpersonal relationships.
+Traumatic events become problematic when these responses remain active once the threat itself has passed and the attempt to cope is "unhealthy", and/or "socially maladaptive."

 What is Trauma Informed Care?